 A DIG only needs one person to start it off, and to invite one or two others to get it going.
 Once a DIG is established, awareness spreads among existing FHS members who have not considered DNA testing before.
 They will feel the ‘buzz’ of excitement, hear the success stories, be inquisitive, gradually become interested themselves and appreciate the support provided.

 DIGs have the potential to turnaround declining membership numbers by attracting new members from the community – both long-time genealogists as well as younger and more tech-savvy members, some of whom will need to learn traditional research methods to support and confirm their genetic genealogy discoveries.

-Young people are often attracted to DNA testing purely for the ethnic predictions, but some of them will become curious about the biological cousins they find in their results – triggering an interest in genealogical research.
+Young people are often attracted to DNA testing purely for the ethnic predictions, but some of them will eventually become curious about the biological cousins they find in their results – triggering an interest in genealogical research.

 There is no magic formula, but there are many options and so much potential.
 When establishing your new DIG, customise it to suit your group’s particular requirements, experience and circumstances.
 Many variables will affect your ultimate format and structure – including location, population, demographics, accessibility, membership size, physical resources, availability of technology, leader’s availability and experience, and more.

 Your group will evolve over time, due to organic growth, participants’ improved knowledge, and by experimenting with different formats to discover what works best for your group.